franchsli/whatsapp_clone_django/README.md

 - Make it so when a message gets updated or deleted, the other user will be able to see the message edition (add 'edited' field in message model to do this)
-- Check if consumer functions arguments number can be reduced.
 - Implement show/hide muted statuses logic (when you click show, it shows the muted statuses and then show dispay as 'hide' then when clicked again erase all the muted chats and 'hide' display a show again for do this 'diplay change' you actually need to change the show button to hide